robinweser/fela/README.md

 <h1><img alt="Fela" src="docs/res/logo.png" width="203"/></h1>

-Fela is a small, performant and framework-agnostic toolbelt to handle styling in JavaScript.<br>
+Fela is a small, high-performant and framework-agnostic toolbelt to handle state-driven styling in JavaScript.<br>
 It is dynamic by design and renders your styles depending on your application state.

-It generates minimal, optimized CSS and therefore supports all common CSS features such as media queries, pseudo classes, keyframes and font-faces.
-It supports universal rendering and ships with a powerful plugin API adding e.g. [vendor prefixing](packages/fela-plugin-prefixer) or [fallback value](packages/fela-plugin-fallback-value) support.
+It generates atomic CSS and supports all common CSS features such as media queries, pseudo classes, keyframes and font-faces.
+Fela ships with a powerful plugin API adding e.g. [vendor prefixing](packages/fela-plugin-prefixer) or [fallback value](packages/fela-plugin-fallback-value) support.

 Fela can be used with [React](https://github.com/rofrischmann/fela/tree/master/packages/react-fela) or with any other view library.
 It even supports [React Native](http://fela.js.org/docs/guides/UsageWithReactNative.html).